Are you looking to survey your sales team? Need some ideas to come up with your own sales survey questions?

-The battle between sales and marketing is long-established.
-Marketing teams feel like sales teams are lousy and unable to convert.
-Sales teams feel like marketing isn’t turning in good enough leads.
-The negative attitude is helpful for neither teams.
-But you can change that.
-A good sales survey questionnaire can ensure that both teams work with each other!
+A good sales survey questionnaire can help ensure that both marketing and sales teams work with each other!
 When you’re running a company, your sales team is your eyes and ears.
 It is crucial that you constantly learn from them.
 It is also important to ensure that your sales team is aligned with your vision of your product.
-With a good set of sales survey questions, you will be able to reach both these goals.
+With a good set of sales survey questions, you will be able to reach both of these goals.

 Why Your Sales Team Needs A Set of Sales Survey Questions